Autotrader cars

 4/5

-As we alluded to in the running costs section, we’d suggest that the difference between an E and an SE car (184 horsepower and 192 miles versus 218 horsepower and 252 miles) isn’t actually that consequential.
+The difference between an E and an SE car (184 horsepower and 192 miles versus 218 horsepower and 252 miles) isn’t actually that consequential.
 Keep your battery charged up at home and an E should give you more than sufficient mileage, and the performance difference is negligible: 0-62mph in 7.9 seconds for the E, or 7.1 seconds for the SE.
-The SE has a slightly quicker max charging speed than the E (90kW and 75kW respectively), but in reality that’ll only save you a few minutes during rapid charging sessions at service stations.
+The SE has a slightly quicker max charging speed than the E (90kW and 75kW respectively), but in reality, that’ll only save you a few minutes during rapid charging sessions at service stations.
 More usefully, both have 11kW on-board charging, which means they’ll juice up quickly at workplace charging stations.
+The JCW it its own sort of car, though.
+On the right road, at the right time, it's a riot.
+It's really quick (0-62mph in 6.4 seconds) but it feels faster and more manic than it actually is because the front wheels can barely cope with the power, so they scrable like a dog chasing bubbles on a hardwood floor.
+Day-to-day, though, it probably doesn't feel special enough for the punishment your spine will have to endure.

 Lease deals